Can real time business insights be made better?

 Impressed by our engineering prowess, PayPal also asked us to build a Customer Experience portal through which the company’s Enterprise Sales teams could showcase business solutions implemented using Paypal infrastructure to select high-value merchants.
 Here again, our team pulled through by completing the project well within the expected delivery timeline, while taking pains to develop custom modules from the ground up that were safe, beautiful, and most importantly, effective.

 Collaborating with a company like PayPal that possesses a sprawling and complex maze of technology is no walk in the park, but coordinating with teams around the world adds an extra layer of difficulty, especially when timelines are tight.
-But the fact that we still delivered these projects on time while meeting all expectations is testament to the rigour and discipline of the project management processes we follow here at Calcey.
+But the fact that we still delivered these projects on time while meeting all expectations is testament to the rigor and discipline of the project management processes we follow here at Calcey.